ACCT 1003 Accounting Information for Managers (WSTC)

 Legacy Code 700005

 Coordinator Abdullah Al Aabed Opens in new window

-Description This unit provides exposure to financial and management accounting information from the viewpoint of a non-accounting specialist.
-The unit aims to provide breadth of awareness and knowledge in relevant fields of accounting essential to decision making for managers.
+Description This subject provides exposure to financial and management accounting information from the viewpoint of a non-accounting specialist.
+The subject aims to provide breadth of awareness and knowledge in relevant fields of accounting essential to decision making for managers.

 Student Contribution Band HECS Band 4 10cp

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 1 subject

 Equivalent Subjects ACCT 1001 - Accounting Information for Managers

 Restrictions Students must be enrolled at Western Sydney University, The College.
 Students enrolled in Extended Diplomas must pass 40 credit points from the preparatory subjects listed in the program structure prior to enrolling in this University level subject.
 Students enrolled in the combined Diploma/Bachelor programs listed below must pass all College Preparatory subjects listed in the program structure before progressing to the Year Two subjects.

 - Explain the purpose and role of accounting information;